Lola20b/dh2642_project/README.md

 sidebarView/-Presenter: Contains the sidebar with username and profile picture and links to the homepage and profile page

-infoView/-Presenter: A page that will contain information about a certain song, album or artist
+infoView/-Presenter: A page that will contain information about a certain song, album or artist.
+Currently it only includes an example page for a song that can be found at "/info"

 model.js: Model for the application.
 Contains abstract data for the application, such as search queries and promise state.